THE 7 BEST SLEEPING BAG LINERS OF 2019

 In contrast to cotton, silk liners are the most lauded in the industry.
 Silk products are far easier to compress into stuff sacks, very lightweight, and pleasant to touch.
 Liners made out of silk also have the best anti-microbial and anti-parasitic properties.
 You can use silk liners in hot or cool regions with great results.
 While they might not offer the same degree of heat as an insulated product, silk products remain the most durable and reliable in the industry.

 A step up from silk in the heat department is fleece.
 Most liners made out of this fabric can add at least 10°F to your sleeping bag.
-In contrast to silk, however, these fleece liners tend to be heavier and more difficult to pack.
+In contrast to silk, however, these fleece sleeping bag liners tend to be heavier and more difficult to pack.
 They are also nowhere as near as breathable as silk.
 If you love the texture of fleece but don’t want to buy a liner, expert campers recommend bringing fleece clothing with you to keep warm rather than investing in a fleece liner.

 For the ultimate warmth at night, you have to look into insulated liners.
 Many of the companies that make these liners say they can increase your sleeping bag temperature by as much as 25°F. Insulated liners are also able to dry off quickly thanks to their fiber insulation system.
 Because of all the additional padding, however, these liners can be a bit tricky to pack and weigh more than silk liners.